maurorappa/DoH_server/README.md

  - instead of DNS roundrobin I implemented an primitive algorithm to use the fastest DNS server out of the specified pool and continually monitor which server is the fastest

-# FAQs:

- - Can I use plain HTTP?
-No, by design you need HTTPS with a proper certificate

- - Shall I run as a service or as container?
-Being a service exposed over Internet, you should use a container to isolate from the OS, in case you want to run on the plain OS consider to use FireJail.

- - Do you think my code is crappy?
-Help me to write a better one!

-# Tips for implementation:

- - I use the standard HTTPS port (443) to run this service so my Firefox can use it even behind a corporate firewall (even if having a proxy they can see my surfing activity anyway)

 # Last notes: